OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_list_members.md

 # List members

-Retrieves the teachers and students for a class.
-Note that if the delegated token is used, members can only be seen by other members of the class.
+Retrieves the teacher and students for a class.

+>**Note:** If the delegated token is used, only a class member can retrieve other members of the class.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).